Opticstar EQ1300 GT.

 Maximum payload capacity 13kg (excluding counterweight).

-FREE Option: 5A 12VDC Mains Power Supply Unit; or Heavy Duty Vibration Suppression Pads.
+FREE: 6A 12VDC Mains Power Supply Unit.
 OFFER: Refer to the right hand column on this page.

 Equatorial mount with steardy stainless steel tripod and slow motion controls.